mikekeith52/scalecast/docs/Forecaster/Multiseries.rst

 multiseries
 ============================================

-If you are forecasting with many series in a loop, these functions and code examples may facilitate setting up the process and getting key information for each model and series.
+If forecasting with many series in a loop, these functions and code examples may facilitate setting up the process and getting key information for each model and series.

-export_model_summaries
+export_model_summaries()
 --------------------------
 .. automodule:: src.scalecast.multiseries.export_model_summaries
     :members:
-    :undoc-members:
-    :show-inheritance:

 .. code:: python